top of page

 If your cat has received a clean bill of health from your vet and the problem continues, you're dealing with a behavioural issue that requires environmental management, which begins with finding and eliminating all existing urine deposits.

-What You Need to Find Cat Urine with UV Light
+What Equipment Do I Need to Detect Cat Urine with UV Light?

-Close curtains and turn off all lights in the target room.
-Even small amounts of ambient light reduce UV fluorescence visibility.
+The detection process is straightforward.
+Close curtains and turn off all lights in the target room, as even small amounts of ambient light reduce UV fluorescence visibility.
 Start in one corner and systematically scan every surface, working in a grid pattern.

 • Behind and beside furniture (cats seek hidden spots)